mpartipilo/tikatours_src/content/content/tour/multi-country-tours/europe/germany-austria/index.en.md

 country_id: 0
 main_category_id: 2
 sub_category_id: 22
+gallery_id: 0
+imggrp_id: 0
 heading: Christmas season in Germany and Austria
 name: Christmas season in Germany and Austria
 title: Christmas season in Germany and Austria | Tika Tours
 short_descr: Get settled into the Christmas season in a special way with 9 days and 8 nights in Germany and Austria.
 Get the chance to have dinner with the Prince and Princess from Schaumburg-Lippe in Hannover as
 duration: 9 DAYS/8 NIGHTS
 ---
 Get settled into the Christmas season in a special way with 9 days and 8 nights in